 - Setting up a new (to you) toolchain often involves roadbumps.
-This is why we released the HW so early: for recitation! - We encourage you to iron out issues early, ask (publicly!) on Piazza, go to full office hours starting next week. - We also list additional language resources, and will cover more about the languages today/Tuesday/Wednesday.
+This is why we released the HW before teaching you everything: for recitation! - The milestone exists to ensure you iron out issues early. - We also list additional language resources.

 Miscellaneous: